2022–23 North Carolina Tar Heels men's basketball team

 The 2022–23 North Carolina Tar Heels men's basketball team represented the University of North Carolina at Chapel Hill during the 2022–23 NCAA Division I men's basketball season.
 The team was led by Hubert Davis, who was in his second year as UNC's head coach.
 The Tar Heels played their home games at the Dean Smith Center in Chapel Hill, as members of the Atlantic Coast Conference.

-The Tar Heels, coming off a National Runner-up in the 2022 NCAA tournament, were ranked #1 in the Preseason AP poll, and failed to live up to the lo team struggled offensively all season, finishing the season with the second-worst 3-point-percentage in program history.
+The Tar Heels, coming off a National Runner-up in the 2022 NCAA tournament, were ranked #1 in the Preseason AP poll, and failed to live up to the lofty expectations the ranking entailed.
+The team struggled offensively all season, finishing the season with the second-worst 3-point-percentage in program history.
 The 2022-23 Tar Heels went 1-9 in NET quad 1 games (their only Q1 victory being a home win against #6 Virginia).
-They finished the season 20–13 overall & 11–9 in ACC play, earning the 7 seed in the ACC Tournament.
+They finished the season 20–13 overall and 11–9 in ACC play, earning the 7 seed in the ACC Tournament.

 On Selection Sunday, the Tar Heels were not picked to be a part of the field for the 2023 NCAA Tournament, and were one of the first four teams left out by the selection committee.
 By narrowly missing out on a spot in the tournament, the Tar Heels became the first preseason #1-ranked team to miss the tournament since the field expanded to 64 teams in 1985.
 Following the missed bid, coach Hubert Davis announced via statement that the team would decline an invite to the 2023 NIT, ending their season.